P. N. Panicker: Legacy

 Panicker died on 19 June 1995, at age 86.
 The Government of Kerala acknowledged his contributions and ordered that 19 June be observed, annually, as Vaayanadinam (Reading Day) with a week-long series of activities at schools and public institutions to honor his contributions to the cause of literacy, education and library movement.

 The Department of Posts honored Panicker by issuing a commemorative postage stamp on 21 June 2004.

 His birth centenary was celebrated under the auspices of the P. N. Panicker Foundation in 2010.

+The Government of Kerala observes 19th June as the 'Day of Reading' in the memory of P.N.